tabascospicy/example-currencies-api/Readme.md

 #### Run Script

-with this script you can use multiple arguments `-file=data/persons.json`: path to .json with the list of persons `-order=ASC`: ASC or DESC order the person list `-salary=100`: Filter the persons by people with more than 100 USD in salary `outputDir=./`: if included it will create a csv file with the filter result
+with this script you can use multiple arguments <br>
+`-file=data/persons.json`: path to .json with the list of persons <br>
+`-order=ASC`: ASC or DESC order the person list <br>
+`-salary=100`: Filter the persons by people with more than 100 USD in salary <br>
+`outputDir=./`: if included it will create a csv file with the filter result <br>

-also it needs the environment variable `CurrencyExchangeApiUrl=http://localhost:8080` included in the makefile
+also it needs the environment variable `CurrencyExchangeApiUrl=http://localhost:8080` included in the makefile <br>

 Hope You like it and left a star